Matt-Jones-Developer/tomato-landing/README.md

 - Visitors will be able to see a video of the product in action
 - They can then create an account and buy the subscription

-- currently rewriting the front-end from its original GUI writtrn in tkinter
+- currently rewriting the front-end from its original GUI written in tkinter